HOW SLEEP DEPRIVATION AFFECTS YOUR HEART HEALTH

 Heart Problems Resulting from Sleep Deprivation

-Although it is not fully clear why sleep deprivation has such damaging effects on heart health, scientists do understand that it causes interruptions in elemental health functions and biological processes like glucose metabolism, blood pressure and inflammation.
-Risk of cardiovascular disease and coronary heart disease is increased in those who do not get enough sleep, regardless if the person is young and healthy.
+Although it is not fully clear why sleep deprivation has such damaging effects on heart health, scientists do understand that it causes interruptions in elemental health functions and biological processes like glucose metabolism, blood pressure, and inflammation.
+The risk of cardiovascular disease and coronary heart disease is increased in those who do not get enough sleep, regardless of if the person is young and healthy.

-Long-extended, sleepless nights are a harbinger of problematic heart conditions.
-Increased stress hormones, elevated blood pressure and accelerated heart rate are all results of insomnia and risk factors for heart failure.
+Insufficient sleep or disrupted sleep is a precursor of problematic heart conditions.
+Increased stress hormones, elevated blood pressure, and accelerated heart rate are all results of insomnia and risk factors for heart failure.
 In fact, a recent 2013 study noted a direct link between subjects suffering from insomnia and heightened cardiovascular risk factors.

 The Myth of “Catching Up”